overdrive3000/ansible-smokeping/README.md

+# Ansible Smokeping Role
-# Ansible role to install and configure Smokeping
+## Ansible role to install and configure Smokeping